WyattWismer/MoreSubWords/README.md

 + 'ships'
 + ...

-In general, substring is any string that can be made by deleting characters in the original string.
+In general, a substring is any string that can be made by deleting characters in the original string.

 Out of these substrings the english words were:
 + 'sail'